Do you get tired of hearing other people talk about investing? For the most part, I can’t stand reading or listening to the mindless chatter.

 A couple of reasons actually.

-- People desperately want to be better than the average, and smarter than the next investor, even though they probably aren’t either.
+- But even more likely: People desperately want to be better than the average, and smarter than the next investor, even though they probably aren’t either.
 We’re all sharing the same information, and this isn’t Lake Wobegon.

 The best way to win this game is by refusing to play it.
-Invest in a global mix of low-expense ETFs at Vanguard, or find a low cost solution like Betterment to invest in those same funds for you.
+Invest in a global mix of low-expense, index ETFs, or find a low cost solution like Betterment to invest in those same funds for you.